About: Academic Transformation Advisory Council

 Mary Lang is the Chief Strategy Officer and Chief of Staff at the Universities at Shady Grove (USG).
 USG is a University System of Maryland (USM) regional higher education center; a partnership of nine, public degree-granting institutions that gathers more than 80 undergraduate and graduate programs from across the state to one campus in Montgomery County.
 From the time she joined USG in 2005, as the Director of Planning/Chief of Staff, she has been responsible for creating and implementing strategic plans for current operations and growth plans for USG that incorporate developing and nurturing critical relationships with academic partners, community organizations and the USG Board of Advisors and the businesses and organizations they represent.
 USG has become nationally recognized for its innovation academic/instructional model, one that is predicated on effective partnering among USM institutions, area community colleges and K-12, and regional employers.
 In her role, Lang’s focus has been to support and expand pathways to affordable, innovative, high-quality public higher education that meet the distinctive needs of the region and are designed to support workforce and economic development in the state.
 Lang chairs USG’s Committee for Interprofessional and Interdisciplinary Education Strategies and is the primary professional support for the USG Board of Advisors, USG’s Academic and Programs Advisory Committee, and the Shady Grove Governing Council.
 She is also a member of the Workforce Investment Board for Montgomery County.
 Lang earned an MBA from George Mason University and a BA in Economics from the College of William and Mary.

-: University of Maryland, College Park
+: The University of Baltimore

 Jack Suess,